 Let the location inspire your rehearsal dinner menu.
 “If your event is by the beach, I love a casual rehearsal dinner featuring oysters, caviar, french fries, and Champagne,” says Cove.
 What could be more celebratory (and delicious) than that?

 “Crab boils are another great way to incorporate fresh seafood,” says Cove.
 “Plus, everyone loves to eat with their hands.
 We love a classic Cape Cod-style rehearsal dinner with fresh crab and crawfish, mixed with corn and potatoes all poured out in the center of the table with cute gingham tablecloths.”

 “An all-time favorite is always an Italian theme,” says Cove.
 There’s one catch: “You have to have a chef who can make the pasta perfectly for large groups—this is key.”
 Doing a pizza station is also a fairly safe bet, but mix things up beyond simple pizza and add great seasonal vegetables for a unique twist.
 For fall, think sweet potato and kale or, if you’re getting married in spring or early summer, do a white cheese and ramp pizza.

 “We sometimes do stations made up of all Spanish tapas,” says Cove.
 Think garlic grilled prawns, chorizo, mini paella pans, patatas bravas, etc. And although this might seem obvious, just make sure you have plenty for your guests—it takes a lot of small plates to fill people up, and you don’t want guests hungover for the big wedding day.

-If your go-to date-night food is sushi or you both always order it on Seamless, then turn your rehearsal dinner into a sushi extravaganza.
-But, if your venue or caterer doesn’t specialize in sushi, Cove suggests closing down the best sushi joint in town for the night as a great alternative.
+If your go-to date-night food is sushi, then turn your rehearsal dinner into a sushi extravaganza.
+But, if your venue or caterer doesn’t specialize in sushi, Cove suggests closing down the best sushi restaurant in town for the night as a great alternative.